gammu/gammu/docs/manual/testing/testsuite.rst

 Testing of SMSD
 ---------------

-SMSD tests are performed using :doc:`dummy-driver` and uses file backend and sqlite database by default.
+SMSD tests are performed using :ref:`dummy-driver` and uses file backend and sqlite database by default.
 For this you nee Gammu compiled with libdbi, have installed sqlite driver for libdbi and have :program:`sqlite3` binary available on the syste,.